How to Organize Client Assets

 acme-logo-horizontal-color-v02.ai

 Verbose?
 Sure.
-But search, filter, and sort all work instantly.
-And the right file is obvious.
+But search, filter, and sort all work instantly, so correct files are obvious.

 Git, Or Your Margin Will Disappear

 If your files aren’t versioned, you’re gambling with time, trust, and liability.
+While I don't know any professionals who do not use Git in some fashion, for the sake of being thorough and for newer devs, I want to reiterate the point.
 Git is non-negotiable.
-It gives you atomic history, reversible changes, precise blame, and repeatable releases.
-No “which version is safe?”
-Slack threads.
+It gives you atomic history, reversible changes, precise accountability, and repeatable releases.
+If you have ever argued at 1AM on Slack about "what version is safe," then you know Git is important.

 How we actually use Git